salobj CSCs¶

 - Your subclass should construct a

-for any remote SAL component it wishes to listen to or command.
-For example:self.electrometer1 = salobj.Remote(SALPY_Electrometer, index=1)
+Remotefor any remote SAL component it wishes to listen to or command.
+For example:self.electrometer1 = salobj.Remote(SALPY_Electrometer, index=1).

 - Your subclass should construct a